NSAPH/National-Causal-Analysis/MergedData/readme.md

 ## Inputs

-As input to the merge the process takes the following files, produced in the other processes contained in this reposititory: - `Denominator_1999_2016.csv`: The medicare beneficiary enrollment file from 1999-2016.
+As input to the merge the process takes the following files, produced in the other processes contained in this repository: - `Denominator_1999_2016.csv`: The medicare beneficiary enrollment file from 1999-2016.
 The code producing this is in the `HealthOutcomes` directory.
 We are unable to share this due to the private nature of the